Getting Ready for ICT Systems at the UTokyo (for Faculty Members)

 Dear new faculty members of the University of Tokyo,

-The University of Tokyo will mainly conduct face-to-face classes in the academic year 2023 with the necessary infection prevention measures in place.
-On the other hand, hybrid classes, which combine face-to-face and online presence in classes, or online-only classes will also be offered when it is possible to enhance the educational effect.
-Even in face-to-face classes, there are many situations where the use of digital technology is effective, such as electronic distribution of materials and submission of assignments.
+While digital technology is being used widely in the society these days, the University of Tokyo is also making progress in its Digital Transformation (DX) initiatives.
+In education, face-to-face classes are the main form of teaching, but there are many situations where the use of digital technology is needed, such as electronic distribution of materials and submission of assignments.
 For classes where students bring their own laptops to the classroom, we are working on related initiatives such as establishing a BYOD policy and enhancing the Wi-Fi to cover most of the campus.
 We would like to ask you to make the initial account setup and other necessary preparations well in advance so that you can smoothly conduct activities using systems such as the learning management systems (LMS) and web conferencing.

 Your cooperation is greatly appreciated so that students can have a fulfilling study and student life through our educational activities.